- Virtually the entire movie in one way or another.

 Dead Tom: *a Muppet skeleton steps into frame, manipulated by another Muppet* Aye-aye!

-Arrow and Smallett exchange looks as if saying "what do you know about that!"
+Arrow and Smollett exchange looks as if saying "what do you know about that!"

 - After the roll is called and Kermit (and the audience) get a good look at the rather unsavory crew, he very calmly and politely asks to see the main characters in his cabin.
 Cut to him screaming "WHO HIRED THIS CREW?
-THIS IS UNDOUBTEDLY THE SEEDIEST BUNCH OF VILLAINS, CUTTHROATS AND SCOUNDRELS I EVER LAID EYES ON SO WHO HIRED THEM?!?!? *huff* *huff*" Everyone points to Fozzie, who points at his own finger.
+THIS IS UNDOUBTEDLY THE SEEDIEST BUNCH OF CUTTHROATS, VILLAINS AND SCOUNDRELS I'VE EVER SEEN, SO WHO HIRED THEM?!?!? *huff* *huff*" Everyone points to Fozzie, who points at his own finger.

 "Your finger hired the crew???"

 "No, that's silly!
 That man who lives in my finger hired the crew.
-Mr Bimble.
-He's very smart.
-He's been to the moon." *listens to his finger* "Thank you.
-Twice!"
+Mr Bimbo." *listens to his finger* "What?
+Ah, yeah, he relied heavily on the advice of an excellent cook, Long John Silver."

 "A cook, and a guy who lives in a bear's finger???"